clovett/SmartSockets/README.md

 ### SmartSocketClient

-This class provides a static `FindServerAsync` method to find the SmartSocketServer and returns a connected SmartSocketClient.
+This class provides a static `FindServerAsync` method to find the SmartSocketServer and return a connected SmartSocketClient.
 The server will raise a ClientConnected event when this happens so your server application can handle the new client.
 From there you can do simple send/receive calls using:
 ```c#